ayazshah2/nice-invoice/README.md

         company_address: "Nice Invoice.
 123 William Street 1th Floor New York, NY 123456"
     },
     footer:{
-      text: "Any footer text - you can add any text here" },
+      text: "This is footer - you can add any text here" },
     currency_symbol:"$",
     date: {